I’m going to be straight with you:

 Your Title Tags

-The title tag is one of the strongest SEO signals.
-Adding your target keyword in the title tag will help you increase the rankings of your pages.
+The title tag is one of the strongest signals you can optimize.
+Adding your target keyword (or primary keyword) in the title tag will help you increase the rankings of your pages.

-The type of keywords you use will really depend on the type of page you are optimising.
+The type of keywords you use will really depend on the type of page you want to optimize for.

-You also want to consider that the title tag will be shown in search results so you need to write your title in a way that not only includes the keyword, but also entices people to click on your result.
+You also want to consider that the title tag will be shown in search results so you’ll need to write your title in a way that not only includes the keyword but will also drive people to click on your result.

 - The Best Long Boards For 2018